brandon-julio-t/convex-swr-jotai/README.md

 - The key is computed from the Convex function reference and its arguments using `getFunctionName` and `convexToJson`.
 - While a new fetch is in-flight, the hook returns the cached value instead of `undefined`.
 - For `usePaginatedQuerySwr`, calling `loadMore` intentionally clears the relevant cache entry before fetching the next page to ensure new pages render fresh data.
+- For `usePaginatedQuerySwr`, the first page returns a stale value if available while loading; during `loadMore` it follows Convex defaults (keeps prior items with `status: 'LoadingMore'`) without wrapping `loadMore`.

 ### Caveats